thegodone/molds-branch/trunk/doc/README.txt

       the original semiempirical parameters used in SCF of AM1 and PM3, respectively.

    -Parallelization
-    Open MP parallelization: everywhere in MolDS
+    Open MP parallelization: Everywhere in MolDS
-    MPI parallelization: CIS is only parallelized with MPI.
+    MPI parallelization: Everywhere in MolDS, basically.
+But some modules do not parallelized yet.

 ==============================================================================
 HOW TO WRITE INPUT: